-Back in 2010 I made a green ombre cake (although I called it a graduated layer cake because I didnt know the word ‘ombre’ existed and it was before the trend started).
+Back in 2010, I made a green ombre cake (although I called it a graduated layer cake because I didn’t know the word ‘ombre’ existed and it was before the trend started).
+I happen to think this version is perfect for St. Patrick’s Day or for anyone who loves the color green!

 Wouldn’t you know, it’s one of my post popular posts to this day.
 So today I am offering up a new and improved model.
-Same general idea, but slightly better photography.
+The same general idea, but slightly better photography.

 I also switched things up and used McCormick Green Food Coloring.